Grass Clipping Silage

 Here's an example from Texas:

-This New feed comes to livestock producers in convenient 1-ton sealed bulk bags.
-Four (4) lifting loops provided for ease of mobility and feeding.
-Bags can be stored directly on a standard wooden pallet or they can be stacked.
+This new feed comes to livestock producers in convenient 1-ton sealed bulk bags.
+Four lifting loops are provided for ease of mobility and feeding, and bags can be stored or stacked on standard wooden pallets.

 More on Grass Clipping Silage

-Farmers and home owners have always asked the question; why aren’t all the lawn clippings, not being fed to livestock?
-Yellowstone Compact & Commodities Corp and the development of the BioPac’r have finally removed the following obstacles and created the first ever portable silage processing system.
+Farmers and homeowners always ask the question, "Why aren’t all the lawn clippings being fed to livestock?"
+With the invention of the BioPac'r®, Yellowstone Compact & Commodities Corp has finally answered this question and removed the obstacles to turning lawn clippings into livestock feed with the first-ever portable silage processing system.

-Fresh Grass Clippings begin to rot very quickly after they are harvested due to the exposure to oxygen that leads to the production of heat (Composting Process).
-The BioPac'r compacts the grass clippings as they are harvested, preventing the exposure to air which prevents the production of heat and the rotting process by causing the compacted biomass to become anaerobic.
+Fresh grass clippings begin to decompose very quickly after they are harvested due to exposure to oxygen, which leads to the production of heat (Composting Process).
+The BioPac'r® compacts the grass clippings as they are harvested, preventing the exposure to oxygen.
+This then prevents the production of heat and the rotting process by causing the compacted biomass to become anaerobic.

-There are enough grass clippings produced in 6 months to feed all the cattle in the USA for a year.
+There are enough grass clippings harvested in 6 months to feed all the cattle in the US for an entire year.
 Why feed grass clippings to cattle in the summer when our livestock already have enough available pasture?
-The BioPac'r facilitates the pickling process of fresh clipping into lawn Grass Clipping Silage.
-Once the 1-ton bales convert to lawn clipping silage after a 30 day processing period, the feed has a stable shelf life of 4-5 years.
-Wit the introduction of the BioPac'r, what gets mowed in the summer can now be fed in the winter or during droughts as Grass Clipping Silage.
+The BioPac'r® facilitates the pickling process of fresh clippings into lawn Grass Clipping Silage.
+During the 30-day processing period, the 1-ton bales of lawn clippings are converted into silage with a stable shelf life of 4 to 5 years.
+With the introduction of the BioPac'r®, what gets mowed in the summer can now be fed in the winter or during droughts as Grass Clipping Silage.

-Silage is currently made in silage pits, upright concrete and metal silage silos in those 300' long white plastic tubes you may have noticed in farm country along some of our highways.
-The processing of silage is restricted to a stationary site since these structures are so heavy you can't move them.
-They produce crops that are purposely grown to cut and be place into the above mentioned containers capable of producing an anaerobic environment and facilitating the ensiling process.
-Silage has always been reserved to the larger producers with vast amount of acreage to grow crops.
-The BioPac'r now evens the playing field, it allows the processing of easy to handle 1 ton bales by turf professionals.
-Small livestock feeders can now enjoy the benefits of lower cost, high quality Grass Clipping Silage grown by homeowners and harvested by landscapers (Grass Clipping Harvester).
+Silage is currently made in silage pits, upright concrete and metal silage silos created using 300-foot-long white plastic tubes you may have seen in farm country along our highways.
+Because of the size and weight of these silos, the processing of silage is restricted to a stationary site.
+Crops are purposefully grown to be harvested and placed into silage silos in order to produce an anaerobic environment to complete the ensiling process.
+As a result, silage has always been restricted to the large producers who have vast amounts of acreage to grow crops.
+The BioPac'r® brings this process down to a smaller, more manageable scale by creating a means to process and handle 1-ton bales by turf professionals.
+Small livestock feeders can now reap the benefits of lower cost, high quality Grass Clipping Silage grown by local homeowners and harvested by nearby landscapers (Grass Clipping Harvester).